-Executive Director of Mining
+Executive Director

-Appointed Director on 28 August 2013, appointed Managing Director on 9 September 2013, appointed Executive Chairman and Interim CEO on 29 November 2013, appointed Managing Director and CEO on 29 January 2015, appointed Executive Director of Mining on 1 March 2016.
-Member of the Audit & Risk Committee Doctorate of Engineering
+Appointed Director on 28 August 2013, appointed Managing Director on 9 September 2013, appointed Executive Chairman and Interim CEO on 29 November 2013, appointed Managing Director and CEO on 29 January 2015, appointed Executive Director on 1 March 2016.

+Member of the Audit & Risk Committee

+Doctorate of Engineering

 Dr Hua is the former Vice President, Executive Chairman and CEO of CITIC Pacific Mining, a position he held from October 2009 until April 2013.
-He was previously with Beijing-based CITIC Group, which he joined in 2002.
 Dr Hua has held executive management positions during the past 15 years for construction and resource development projects across Asia, Africa and Latin America in countries such as China, Angola, the Philippines, Pakistan, Brazil and Algeria.
 Dr Hua is the Vice President of the Australian China Business Council Western Australia.
-Dr Hua is also Executive Director and CEO of Frontier Services Group Limited, an aviation and logistics company listed on the Hong Kong Stock Exchange.
+Most recently, Dr Hua was Executive Director and CEO of Frontier Services Group Limited, an aviation and logistics company listed on the Hong Kong Stock Exchange, a position he held up until March 2021.